biodev/nvflare-cancer/README.md

 Let's start this step by step in POC mode.

-- First you connect to the login node and switch to the checked out NVFlare git repository and create a `myjobs` folder (assuming you cloned the NVFlare repos in the root of your home directory)
+- First you connect to the login node and use the [simple instructions for WSL Laptop](#install-a-client-on-your-wsl-laptop) to install the client and switch to the checked out NVFlare git repository and create a `myjobs` folder (assuming you cloned the NVFlare repos in the root of your home directory)

 ```
 cd ~/NVFlare && mkdir myjobs